-Expectation is taken with regard to the path measure generated by the stochastic differential equation (SDE) (\ref{eq:FSDE}) conditioned on the initial $X_0 = x_0$ and a given control law $u_{0:T}$, which we assume here to be state dependent.
+Expectation is taken with regard to the path measure generated by the stochastic differential equation (SDE) (\ref{eq:FSDE}) conditioned on the initial $X_0 = x_0$ and a given control law $u_{0:T}$, which we assume to be state-dependent.
 Here

 denotes the running cost and

 the terminal cost.
 The matrices $R \in \mathbb{R}^{d_u\times d_u}$, $S \in \mathbb{R}^{d_h \times d_h}$, $V \in \mathbb{R}^{d_\xi \times d_\xi}$ as well as the functions $h(x) \in \mathbb{R}^{d_h}$, $\xi(x) \in \mathbb{R}^{d_\xi}$ are again all assumed to be given.
 See \cite{Pavliotis2016} for an introduction to diffusion processes and \cite{Carmona,Meyn} for an introduction to stochastic control.